 Most MBA programs that accept GRE scores require only the GRE General Test, however some may also recommend a GRE Subject Test.
 A student may take an ETS subject test in literature in English, mathematics, physics, psychology, chemistry, or biology.
 While the majority of applicants focus instead on the benefits of the GRE vs. GMAT for MBA degrees, aspiring business school students with a background in one of the above disciplines may set themselves apart from other applicants by demonstrating specialty skills through a GRE Subject Test.
 The structure and format of each subject test varies, each including between 66 and 230 questions.
 The cost for a test in any subject is $150.
 Students must register to take subject tests on paper in either September, October, or April.

-While many students debate whether they should take the GMAT or GRE for MBA programs, the decision is left to each student to decide which test might better highlight their core skills.
-Although historically, the GMAT implies a more concentrated focus in business skills and concepts, the GRE also tests fundamental capabilities in this discipline, albeit through general math, writing, and language tasks.
-Many top business schools openly accept GRE scores for MBA programs, especially as colleges and universities increasing accept either test as a means of demonstrating potential for their programs.
-Aspiring MBA candidates should always consult each of their schools of choice, however, to check whether that school prefers GRE or GMAT scores.
+The decision of whether to take the GMAT or GRE is subjective.
+Students can decide which test better highlights their core skills.
+Although the GMAT is designed for business school admittance, the GRE also tests fundamental capabilities through general math, writing, and language tasks.
+Many top business schools openly accept GRE scores for MBA programs.
+More colleges and universities than ever accept either test as a way to assess the each applicant’s potential for success in their programs.
+MBA candidates should consult each school where they intend to apply and check whether that school prefers GRE or GMAT scores.

 What Does the GRE Look Like?

 The Structure of the GRE